empathyco/apisearch-specs/apisearch-format-jsonl.md

 - Sales (s) is a normalized representation of your sales.
 Normalization means that should be a value between 0 and 1000, for example, where 1000 is the most sold item.
 This number can be changed in order to obfuscate the real number.
 - Priority (pr) is a normalized representation of the priority of your product.
 Most important products for abstract queries should have higher values here.

+> Feed must be provided as URL.
+Sending a simple document will not work.
+Only URL accessible from internet

 ## Multisite feed

 For multisite, you can work with both sites and languages.
 A site can hold a